appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_introduction/setting_up_dashboards.rst

 CRadmin Instances
 =================
-THe CRadmin instance *main_crinstance* has to super classes, firt the NoRoleMixin and than the BaseCrAdminInstance.
+The CRadmin instance *main_crinstance* has to super classes, first the NoRoleMixin and than the BaseCrAdminInstance.
-Furthere is has an id of *main_crinstance*.
-Otherwise it just passes the method for rolequeryset and we set the apps just like in any other CRadmin instance.
+Further it has an id of *main_crinstance*.
+Otherwise it just passes the method for rolequeryset and we set the apps just like in any other CRadmin instance and checks if the user is logged in using the ``has_access``method.

 Our artist CRadmin instance looks like:
 ::